Barnsley Early Start and Family Services

 Step 5: Ofsted application

 At this point depending on your childcare experience, you may wish to complete the Ofsted registration application.
-If you're confident in meeting the requirements of the Early Years Foundation Stage Framework then you can proceed with your application; otherwise please complete step 6 first.
+If you're confident in meeting the requirements of the Early Years Foundation Stage Framework then you can proceed with your application.
+If not, you need to complete step 6 first.

 Registration should take around 12 weeks after submitting all your documentation for verification to Ofsted.
 This is while Ofsted undertake their suitability checks.